 The areas of Nova Scotia, Quebec, Ontario, New Brunswick, Maine, the Carolinas, Wisconsin, and Illinois, as well as southwest Texas and Mexico, are home to these types of poisonous caterpillars.

 Venom is stored in the long black hairs found on the hickory tussock.
-If any of those hairs become embedded in your skin and then fall out, they may introduce a potentially dangerous chemical into your body, resulting in an allergic reaction.
+If hairs become embedded in your skin and then fall out, they may introduce a potentially dangerous chemical into your body, resulting in an allergic reaction.

 There is no record of this one being responsible for a fatality.
-After contact with any of these, it is generally agreed upon that some people might experience slight skin flushing or a rash that is itchy and slightly painful.
+After contact with any of these, it is generally agreed upon that some people might experience slight skin flushing or an itchy and slightly painful rash.

 13. Hag Moth Caterpillar

-These types of poisonous caterpillars (Phobetron pithecium) are also called monkey slugs.
-It has a short, brown hairy covering, and some of the hairs have glands that secrete toxins.
+These poisonous caterpillars (Phobetron pithecium) are also called monkey slugs.
+It has a short, brown, hairy covering, and some hairs have glands that secrete toxins.

 It has nine pairs of fleshy appendages, none of which should be mistaken for its legs.
 Some of these appendages are quite lengthy and bent, but they serve no purpose in the animal’s locomotion.
 It has a length of approximately 1 inch (2.5 centimeters) when completely developed.